 The paper says that natural gas from UK shale “could lead to cheaper, more reliable energy and a new £34bn supply chain.”

-In a letter to a national newspaper published last week, a further 28 manufacturers from across the north said shale gas is the future.
+In a letter to a national newspaper this week, a further 28 manufacturers from across the north said shale gas is the future.

 Cuadrilla’s hotly-debated applications are due to be considered by Lancashire County Council planning chiefs in December.